briney/vqvae/README.md

 The resulting checkpoints expose a `gcp_state` entry that can be referenced from `model.gcp.init` (alongside `model.gcp.init_checkpoint`) in the full training configuration to load the encoder weights.
+When the bundled configurations set `model.gcp.init: "pretrained"` but leave `model.gcp.init_checkpoint` unset, the trainer resolves the packaged checkpoint relative to the module at runtime, so the defaults work regardless of the current working directory.

 ### Experiment logging with Weights & Biases